Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 The risk-based recall innovation

-One of the most substantial reforms of the 2022 contract was risk-based recall intervals.
+One of the most substantial reforms was risk-based recall intervals.
 Under the old UDA system, most practices recalled patients at six-month intervals regardless of clinical risk, partly because that was the historical norm and partly because the UDA model rewarded examination volume.
-The Welsh reform formalised the National Institute for Health and Care Excellence (NICE) guidance that recall intervals should be based on individual risk: 3 to 12 months for adults at higher risk, up to 24 months for adults at low risk.
+The Welsh reform formalised National Institute for Health and Care Excellence (NICE) guidance that recall intervals should be based on individual risk: shorter intervals for adults at higher risk, up to 24 months for adults at low risk.

 For a low-risk patient (no current decay, no gum disease, regular attender, no high-risk medical conditions), the dentist may now invite the patient back at 24 months rather than 6 months.
-This reduces the number of patient charges paid over a working lifetime by up to 75% for low-risk individuals.
+This reduces the number of patient charges paid over a working lifetime for low-risk individuals.
 It also reduces the volume burden on the practice and frees up capacity for higher-risk patients.

 The access tier system

 The Welsh Government runs an access tier system for new NHS dental patients.
 Practices report their access status to the Local Health Board, which publishes a list of practices accepting new patients.
 Patients call practices directly or contact the Local Health Board if they cannot find an open list.
-NHS 111 Wales (which can also be reached on 0845 46 47) is the route for urgent dental issues.
+NHS 111 Wales is the route for urgent dental issues.

 The Welsh Government has explored several supplementary measures including increased Community Dental Service capacity, support for dental practice recruitment in underserved areas, and pilot work on dental therapist-led care to expand effective capacity within existing dentist workforce limits.